influxdata/docs-v2/content/resources/videos/geolocation-and-influxdb.md

 ---
 title: Using Geolocation data with InfluxDB
 description: >
-  Geolocation devices produce massive amounts of data.
+  Geolocation produces massive amounts of data.
 Learn how to manage this data by using InfluxDB.
 menu:
   resources:
     name: Geolocation and InfluxDB